Sons of Confederate Veterans: Links with extremist groups

+Heidi Beirich writes, "The conservatism of the scv's [sic] membership helped the extremists in another way—it made the group disinclined to publicly admit to infiltration, to the point of suspending and threatening to expel some 300 members, including Hilderman, who called for an end to extremism in its ranks.
+The upshot of this strategy is that the scv is returning to its roots, which were firmly planted in the soils of Southern white supremacy."

 Some SCV members, including several who hold high ranks in the organization, are also members of "more explicitly racist" organizations like the League of the South or took part in the 2017 "Unite the Right rally", The Guardian reported in 2021.

 Relationship with SUVCW

 SCV has a longstanding and friendly relationship with the Sons of Union Veterans of the Civil War (SUVCW).
-The Commander-in-Chief of the SUVCW attended SCV annual reunions in 1995, 1996, 1997, 2005, and 2017.
+The Commander-in-Chief of the SUVCW attended SCV annual reunions in 1995, 1996, 1997, 2005, 2017, and 2023.
 The SUVCW cooperates with the SCV in preserving American Civil War graves, monuments, and markers.

 Buildings and sites

 The General Headquarters of SCV operates the National Confederate Museum at the Elm Springs house in Columbia, Tennessee.
 At its 2018 dedication, an SCV vice commander said the museum "will be out of the reach of the long arm of political correctness".
 George Washington University professor James Oliver said that the museum's "casting the Confederacy as a honorable force standing strong against Northern aggressors is a willful misreading of the historical truth that the institution of slavery was at the core of the Civil War".

-The SCV also own and maintain Nathan Bedford Forrest Boyhood Home in Chapel Hill where the future Confederate general and Ku Klux Klan Grand Wizard spent parts of his childhood.
+The SCV also own and maintain the Nathan Bedford Forrest Boyhood Home in Chapel Hill where the future Confederate general and Ku Klux Klan Grand Wizard spent parts of his childhood.